School transport campaign

 The impact of losing school transport

-Contact’s 2024 research showed that where councils provide transport it really works and is beneficial to the whole family:
+Contact’s 2024 research shows that where councils provide transport it really works and is beneficial to the whole family:

 But once a child turns 16, transport is less reliable.
-Of those who previously received transport at five-15 years and turned 16:
+Our 2025 16-19 Transport survey shows that:

 The government says there is a bursary to help teenagers with the cost of school transport.
 But our research found that the 16-19 bursary and discretionary funds are neither accessible nor sufficient to cover travel costs.
 Only 10% of families had applied, with 70% saying they thought they were not eligible or had not heard of it.